Discover all the tax services we offer

 Can expats set up an IRA while living abroad?
 Yes!
 In fact, you can create either a traditional or Roth IRA.
 (Though the rules discussed above will dictate whether you can make contributions to either.)

-If you already live overseas, we typically recommend choosing a US-based IRA rather than a foreign IRA.
+If you already live overseas, we strongly recommend choosing a US-based IRA rather than a foreign IRA.
 Foreign investments are taxed differently from US investments and come with heavier reporting requirements.

 However, there are exceptions to the rule.
 An expat tax professional will be able to advise you on the best choice for your individual situation.

 Rolling an existing US IRA into a foreign pension is possible in some cases, but it’s seldom easy.
 It’s often simpler to withdraw the funds from your IRA and open a new account in a foreign country.
-(However, if you own a traditional IRA, this can lead to steep penalties if you withdraw the funds before reaching the age of 59½.)
+(However, this can lead to steep penalties and tax if you withdraw the funds before reaching the age of 59½.)

 As mentioned above, your Modified Adjusted Gross Income (MAGI) must be below a certain threshold to make Roth IRA contributions.
 Thus, when determining whether you are eligible to contribute to a Roth IRA, you will need to calculate your MAGI.